-The following is case of a 65 year old male that was initially seen in January 2000.
+The following is a case of a 65-year-old male that was initially seen in January 2000.
 There was a RCT and a full gold crown on tooth #19.
 The patient has chewing sensitivity on tooth #19 and the PA reveals that there is a PARL on this tooth.
 The RCT obturation was short and thin on tooth #19.
 Tooth #20 has a crown with a silver point RCT.
 Tooth #20 was WNL to diagnostic testing and there is a widened PDL on this tooth.

 Tooth #19 was retreated using calcium hydroxide with was placed in the canals for two weeks.

 Tooth #19 was obturated with gutta percha, Roth’s sealed and closed with cotton and Cavit.

 Patient was seen for an evaluation of tooth #20 recently and this tooth will require an apicoectomy.
 Tooth #19 can also be seen on the PA and there is evidence of complete healing on tooth #19.
 Tooth #19 still has the same gold crown and it was sealed the access was sealed with an amalgam.